markeyser/Deployment-of-ML-Models/01-Introduction-to-the-course.md

 ## Why take this course?

 So why should you take this course in this course?

-We are going to take you through the entire machine learning lifecycle.
+In this course we are going to take you through the entire machine learning lifecycle.

 We will start with building a machine learning model utilizing Jupyter and notebooks which is what most Data Scientists are used to.